reubenfirmin/diycam/README.md

 # DIY Security Cam

-This is a very alpha/demo project to tie together tools that allow a Linux machine to become a DIY security camera.
+This is a project to tie together tools that allow a Linux machine to become a DIY security camera.
 You can use anything from a laptop camera to a USB webcam to an IP security camera as the source.
-You can trivially extend this to run with multiple cameras.

 # Structure